-Location Feedback and Observations 1.
-Dispatchers use the CAD quite a bit 2.
-CAD system has resulted in reduced time for dispatcher training 3.
-The use of CAD has increased the likelihood of dispatchers succeeding - Before CAD, dispatching required more multi-tasking abilities and a local knowledge of the network. - With CAD, dispatchers can operate the software system and let the system compute dispatching decisions 4.
-Dispatchers have indicated that the CAD system does not always determine the best route assignments - Dispatchers sometimes disagree with the assignment of fides - Dispatchers who were dispatching before CAD are the most likely to not 'trust' the recommendations and to override the system and manually assign the ride to a driver Hutchinson KS - Dispatchers that are more comfortable with computers and the Internet were also more comfortable with the migration to CAD 5.
-Supervisors described how the vendor originally conducted on- site interviews to assist in configuring the dispatch software.
+Location Feedback and Observations Hutchinson, KS Dispatchers use the CAD quite a bit CAD system has resulted in reduced time for dispatcher training The use of CAD has increased the likelihood of dispatchers succeeding Before CAD, dispatching required more multi-tasking abilities and a local knowledge of the network.
+With CAD, dispatchers can operate the software system and let the system compute dispatching decisions Dispatchers have indicated that the CAD system does not always determine the best route assignments Dispatchers sometimes disagree with the assignment of rides Dispatchers sometimes override the system Dispatchers who were dispatching before CAD are the most likely to not 'trust' the recommendations and to override the system and manually assign the ride to a driver Dispatchers that are more comfortable with computers and the Internet were also more comfortable with the migration to CAD Supervisors described how the vendor originally conducted onsite interviews to assist in configuring the dispatch software.
 They believe that if they had another chance to answer the questions (and have the system re-configured) it would result in better routing and ride assignment (i.e. they believe they would answer the questions different now that they have experience with the system).
-6. The dispatchers who were dispatching before CAD was deployed were most likely to manually override the system or question the assignments and routes generated by the CAD system. /. while some displachers were concerned about the comfortable with the system when it works connortable with the system, when it works
+The dispatchers who were dispatching before CAD was deployed were most likely to manually override the system.
+While some dispatchers were concerned about the implementation of CAD, all dispatchers now enjoy and are comfortable with the system.
+While some dispatchers were concerned about the implementation of CAD, all dispatchers now enjoy and are comfortable with the system, when it works While some dispatchers were concerned about the implementation of CAD, all dispatch